mtrohman/heiswayi.github.io/_posts/2015-10-06-github-delete-commits-history-with-git-commands.md

 ---
 layout: post
 title: GitHub - Delete commits history with git commands
-description: Git commands to clear all the messy, ugly commits history in a GitHub repository.
+description: Tips on git commands to clear all the messy, ugly commits history in a GitHub repository.
 keywords: git commands, delete commits history, clear repository commits, reset repository
 tags: [GitHub, Git]
 comments: true
 ---

 Here are the git commands to clear or clean up the messy, ugly commits history in a GitHub repository.
 This is like a repository reset.
-There are 2 methods we can use.
+There are two ways we can use.

 ### First Method